Dima Bilan: 2009–2010

 During 2009 Bilan has continued with concerts and he also performed during the Eurovision Song Contest 2009, before handing over the title of Eurovision Song Contest winner to Alexander Rybak of Norway.

 In 2010 Dima recorded a demo version of the song "White Nights", which would be competing in the Eurovision Song Contest 2010, but he did not enter the contest saying that it would be too soon to return to the contest after just 2 years after his win at the Eurovision Song Contest 2008.

 In the Summer of 2010, Bilan produced and starred in the short film Театр Абсурда (Theatre of the Absurd, written and directed by Maxim Apriatin and based upon Bilan's song Он хотел (He Wanted To).
 In the film, Bilan performs monologues in which he shares his opinion on the moral values of the people who live in the Russian capital, as well as quotations from Ecclesiastes, and scraps of the diary of Jim Morrison.
 The film was released on the Internet in late 2010.

 2012–present

 Bilan has recently competed at Russia's Eurovision 2012 song selection for the Eurovision Song Contest 2012 in Baku, Azerbaijan.
 He entered the competition with t.A.T.u. member Yulia Volkova with their song "Back To Her Future".
 They finished in 2nd place with 29.25 points from the winning entry, "Party for Everybody" by Russian ethno-pop band Buranovskiye Babushki who was 38.51 points ahead of them.

-In December 2012, Bilan signed an open letter attacking the author of a St. Petersburg bill against homosexual propaganda, along with pop stars like Philipp Kirkorov and Valery Syutkin.

-Also, Dima Bilan appeared in the Eurosong 2013 - a MAD show (the national selection of Greece) as a guest, along with other 5 Eurovision winners, which include Ruslana, Marija Šerifović, Alexander Rybak, Helena Paparizou and Vicky Leandros, in order to choose the artist and the song that would have represented Greece in the Eurovision Song Contest 2013 in Malmö.

-Dima Bilan is one of the four coaches of the Russian reality talent show The Voice in seasons 1–3, 5–6, 10.

-Dima Bilan is one of the three coaches of the Russian reality talent show The Voice Kids in seasons 1–4.
-His team's artists became the winners of this show in the third (Danil Pluzhnikov) and in the fourth (Elizaveta Kachurak) seasons, respectively.
+In January 2023, Ukraine imposed sanctions on Dima for his support of the 2022 Russian invasion of Ukraine.
+In February 2023 Canada sanctioned Dima Bilan.

+He attended the Almost Naked Party held in a Moscow nightclub in December 2023.

+On 12 June 2025, it was announced that he had become one of the official ambassadors of Intervision 2025.